KanzaKashaf/sorting-algorithms-comparison-analysis/README.md

-# 📊 Interactive Sorting Algorithm Visualizer
+# Interactive Sorting Algorithm Visualizer

 An interactive web-based tool for generating random arrays, sorting them using different algorithms, and measuring their average execution time.
 The project showcases four popular sorting algorithms with performance metrics and allows users to view the sorted output directly in the browser.

 ---

-## 📌 Project Overview
+## Project Overview

-Developed as part of the **Design and Analysis of Algorithms** course at **National Textile University, Faisalabad**, this project enables users to:
+This project enables users to:

 - Generate arrays of custom size and value range.
 - Apply four different sorting algorithms.